 You could eat out at a different restaurant in Seminyak every night – for months – and still not run out of options.
-Jalan Laksmana (also known as Jalan Oberoi and Jalan Kayu Aya) is Bali’s fashionable ‘Eat Street’, offering plenty of high-end restaurants including Sarong and Nutmegs at Hu’u Bar.
-La Lucciola Restaurant is great for sunset drinks, as is The Breeze at The Samaya.
-While Ku Dé Ta is still the place to see and be seen, two new beachclubs, Cocoon and Potato Head, are classy seaside alternatives.
+Jalan Laksmana (also known as Jalan Oberoi and Jalan Kayu Aya) is Bali’s fashionable ‘Eat Street’, offering plenty of high-end restaurants including Nutmegs at Hu’u Bar.
+The Breeze at The Samaya are great for sunset drinks.
+Two new beachclubs, Cocoon and Potato Head, are classy seaside alternatives.
 Then there’s La Plancha, a rustic beach bar between Double Six and Gado Gado, very popular, good tapas, very reasonably priced drinks, with live music and DJ events.
 A short taxi ride will bring you to Sardine, Métis and Naughty Nuri's, famous for barbecue ribs and wicked Martinis.

 Shop til you drop!
 In Seminyak and neighbouring Kerobokan you can rummage for treasures through cluttered little stores and dark junkshops crammed to the ceiling with curios and made-to-order ‘antiques’, derive inspiration from classy homeware shops, or wander through huge furniture warehouses.
 In Jalan Laksmana (Eat Street) you can shop between courses!
 Boutiques include Paul Ropp, Biasa, Magali Pascal, Anouck, Lily Jean, Bamboo Blond, Dinda Rella, Innuendo, Religion, Body & Soul, Buddha Wear, M. Harcourt, Pura Vida, and Uma & Leopold to name but a few.
 Kids fashion stores include Kidsagogo and Kiki’s Closet.
 For art lovers, galleries worth visiting in Seminyak include Randelli Gallery, Biasa and Kendra.